 Remember your New Year resolution?
 Most frequent resolutions are to become healthy, lose weight and look good.
 With resolutions fluttering between the desire to reach the ever elusive size 0, and just trying to stay within the healthy weight limits, people continue to look for an easy solution or, a ’quick fix‘ to achieve their goals.

-The old fashioned way of diet control and rigorous exercise seems to be the mainstay at the conversational level but doesn’t seem to extend to practicality with everyone.
+The old fashioned way of diet control and rigorous exercise seems to be the mainstay at conversational level, but doesn’t seem to extend to practicality with everyone.
 Amongst us, there are those who suffer ailments and disabilities that prevent them from leading an active life.

 The question on the table is – Is there an answer to the problem called the ’Big O’ or obesity?